We have updated the app to give you a better experience.

 What is a Stop Loss order?

-A stop-loss order is an order placed to buy or sell a stock when it reaches a certain price.
-The stop-loss order is primarily meant to limit your loss on a stock that you have already purchased.
+A stop-loss order is placed to buy or sell a stock when it reaches a specified price.
+It serves as a risk management tool, primarily intended to limit losses on a stock already in your portfolio.

-The price you mention in the stop-loss order is the highest risk (losses) that you are ready to take on that stock.
-It can be a limit order or a market order.
+The price set in the stop-loss order represents the maximum acceptable risk for that stock.
+This order can be either a limit order or a market order.